Emergency Vehicle Accident Case Laws

 As a driver in Indiana, you owe a duty to emergency vehicles to act with caution while they’re traveling on the road or parked on the side of the road.
-The Indiana move over law governs what you should do in the event that an active emergency vehicle is on the road or parked on the shoulder, but many Indiana residents are unaware of these laws.
+The Indiana move over law governs what you should do in the event that an active emergency vehicle is on the road or parked on the shoulder, but many Indiana residents are unaware of the Emergency Vehicle Accident Case law.

 It’s critical for emergency vehicles to reach their destinations without the hindrance of others blocking the road, and if they’re parked on the side of the road, they need other drivers to move over for their safety and the safety of those they are helping.

 In this blog, you’ll learn all about Indiana’s emergency vehicle laws and the move over law.

 Every year, thousands of car accidents occur because drivers fail to follow emergency vehicle accident case law, and hundreds of first responders are injured due to other drivers’ negligence.
 You need to follow the Indiana move over law so that emergency responders can safely reach their destinations and help those needing assistance.
 Emergency vehicles include ambulances, police cars, rescue vehicles, and fire trucks.

 Indiana drivers are required to yield for emergency vehicles when their lights and/or sirens are on.
 Drivers are also required to move over to the side of the road until the emergency vehicle passes.
 The emergency vehicle is not required to be in your lane in order for you to pull over.
 You should pull over and wait a few moments before continuing driving.